 You see?
 There’s plenty to fill your day with, and we can’t wait to see you!

-Note: This itinerary reflects the Fall 2020 offering.
+Note: This itinerary has been updated to reflect the Spring 2021 offering.
 If you’re planning your trip for later in the year, the daily offering may be different.
 You can start looking at our website to learn about various experiences, and given the fluid nature of operations during the current health crisis, we recommend checking the events calendar within 30 days of your visit for an updated schedule.

 Colonial Williamsburg is the largest living history museum in the world.
 Witness history brought to life on the charming streets of the colonial capital, plus, explore our newly expanded and updated Art Museums of Colonial Williamsburg featuring the nation’s premier folk art collection, plus the best in British and American fine and decorative arts from 1670–1840.
 Check out sales and special offers to plan your visit.